Kitchen Design Tip: The Magic Triangle

-Putting together a kitchen plan involves a lot of squares and rectangles.
+If you want to design a kitchen that works for you – putting together a kitchen plan involves a lot of planning.
 A center island, vertical cabinets, drawers, and cubbyholes are squared off, as are many top-of-the-line stainless-steel appliances with sleek lines.
 Think about all the 90-degree corners: refrigerators, walls, ovens, the ranges, even the popular farmhouse sink is a deep rectangle.
 So it might surprise you that traditionally, when our professionals at Diamond Kitchen and Bath design kitchens for maximum functionality, we think about a triangle!
 This triangle is imaginary but important: it’s a pattern for how, and where, to position different work centers in the heart of the home.

 AN OFFICIAL DEFINITION

 Take a look at your kitchen and draw that imaginary line in your head—chances are a triangle’s exactly what you’ll see.
 Until most of us look closely at our kitchens, we don’t realize how consistent this is!

 The Association goes further to specify that the sum of the triangle’s three sides should not be more than 26 feet, with legs measuring between 4 and 9 feet each.
 What about your center island?
 Well, the triangle should not cut into its space by more than 1 foot.
 And it goes without saying that the triangle shouldn’t include any major traffic patterns.
 Since the triangle’s design is for the cook’s convenience, its purpose would be defeated by little (or big) feet repeatedly running through it and interrupting the proceedings.

 Do your kitchen arrangements measure up to this?
 If they don’t, that doesn’t necessarily mean you need to remodel, but you may have the answer to why your kitchen feels awkwardly cramped.
 In galley kitchens, for example, the triangle may exist—but it’s not big enough in terms of moving around space.
 Sometimes you have barely more than three feet separating you from any given spot in the kitchen, not to mention the narrow center “aisle.”
 Other kitchens are asymmetrical, wreaking their own havoc on specifications and proportions for a “perfect” triangle.